loganfuller/stockpiler/README.md

 The MIT License (MIT)

+Copyright (c) 2015 Logan Fuller
-Copyright (c) 2014 Thalmic Labs Inc.
+Copyright (c) 2014 - 2015 Thalmic Labs Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the